No1tan1ts3d/dma-ip-descriptive-ver/README.md

-### The src_descriptive is the descriptivev version of
+### Descriptive Versions:
-- The source codes from [dma-ip-drivers](https://github.com/Xilinx/dma_ip_drivers/tree/master/QDMA/linux-kernel/driver)
+- The src_descriptive is descriptive version of the source codes from [dma-ip-drivers](https://github.com/Xilinx/dma_ip_drivers/tree/master/QDMA/linux-kernel/driver)
 - And MD-pcie-xillinx-cpm.c is the descriptive version of the source codes from [pcie-xilinx-cpm.c](https://github.com/Xilinx/linux-xlnx/blob/master/drivers/pci/controller/pcie-xilinx-cpm.c)
 ### The changes applied:
 1. Provided a line-by-line description of how each line works.